What is a Meteorite?

 "There is also a possibility that fragments can be ejected at escape

-velocity from Mars by asteroidal impact, though not as large a fraction
+velocity from Mars by asteroidal impact, though not as large a fraction as

-fraction of this material would ultimately collide with earth."
+of this material would ultimately collide with earth."

 Shoemaker E. M.,

 Hackman R. J., and Eggleton R. E. (1963) Interplanetary correlation of

 geologic time.
 Advances in Astronautical Sciences, vol.

 8, p.
 70-89.

 Where on the Moon Did They Come From?

 Are Any from the Far Side of the Moon?

 scientists like to speculate that a certain lunar meteorite came from a certain

 Schematic map of lunar impact basins on the nearside and farside of

-is some evidence and model results indicating that asteroidal meteoroids
+is some evidence and model results indicating that asteroidal meteoroids strike

-"side" with Mare Orientale, which means east because astronomical telescopes see the Moon
+Mare Orientale, which means east because astronomical telescopes see the Moon

 upside down!) a bit more frequently than the eastern hemisphere (the Mare Marginis

 "side").
 On the other hand, lunar meteoroids leaving the eastern hemisphere

 may have a slightly better chance of reaching Earth.
 Overall, however, there's

 probably little East-West bias in our lunar meteorite collection.
 There are reasons

 bit (1.28 times) more frequently that the polar regions.

 are no reasons to suspect that lunar meteorites come from the nearside of the

 Moon preferentially to the farside, or vice versa.
 So, half of the lunar meteorites

 "The ONLY LUNAR meteorite from the dark side of the moon."
-(Also,
+(Also, of

-Some great technical reading: Gladman et al.
+great technical reading: Gladman et al.

 (1995), Le Feuvre and Wieczorek (2008),

 and Gallant et al. (2009).

-any given lunar meteorite, the probability is not exactly 50-50 that it came
+any given lunar meteorite, the probability is not exactly 50-50 that it came from

-50-50 that an iron-rich meteorite (mare basalt or basaltic breccia) is from the near side and
+iron-rich meteorite (mare basalt or basaltic breccia) is from the near side and

 that an iron-poor meteorite (feldspathic) is from the far side.
 As explained below,